 Due to the program's highly technical and fast-paced nature, students must have the necessary Knowledge and Skills.
 They should be comfortable with Python Programming, C Programming, Assembly Language, PowerShell, Basic Data Structures and Algorithm, Systems Administration, Computer Networking, and Linux Fundamentals.
-To be successful in the program, it is highly recommended that students acquire these Knowledge and Skills through undergraduate coursework or by completing short courses before starting the graduate degree.
+To be successful in the program, we highly recommend that students acquire these Knowledge and Skills through undergraduate coursework or by completing short courses before starting the graduate degree.